jmoenig/Snap/docs/CONTRIBUTING.md

 although you'll probably not ever going to need either EVAL or FORIN in your changesets anyway.

-There are, of course, other tools - like JSHint and browser debug tools - that help you debug your code.
-Feel free to use whichever suits you best, but let's all agree on JSLint's (nitpicky!) formatting rules so we get code that's well readable and easily shareable among ourselves.
+There are, of course, other tools - like JSLint and browser debug tools - that help you debug your code.
+Feel free to use whichever suits you best, but let's all agree on JSHint's rules as minimum standard so we get code that's well readable and easily shareable among ourselves.